msoedov/Alfred-collection/Readme.md

 * [Epoch Converter](https://github.com/packal/repository/raw/master/snooze92.epoch.converter/epoch-converter-1_0_0.alfredworkflow) - Makes it easy to work with epoch timestamps!

 * [Epoch/Unix Time to DateTime](https://github.com/packal/repository/raw/master/com.chintanbuch.alfred.epoch2dt/epoch_to_datetime.alfredworkflow) - Convert epoch time to readable datetime

+* [Ethernet Toggle](https://github.com/packal/repository/raw/master/com.fbxenterprises.ethernettoggle/ethernet_toggle.alfredworkflow) - This workflow is designed to set the state of the ethernet adapter of your choice.
+May work on other network adapters, but they have not been tested.

 * [EthexIndia INR Rate](https://github.com/packal/repository/raw/master/com.firesofmay.ethexindia/ethexindia_inr_rate.alfredworkflow) - Current INR Rate for Ether via Ethexindia